Bruce Lankford

 Flexible Frugal Flourishing Irrigation in a Pressure-Pot Warming World

 Inspiration.
 The idea for this blog came from my drive through N-E Spain in July 2025 when I passed hectares and hectares of sprinkler-irrigated wheat.
 See photo above.
 The irrigated wheat sat alongside fields of rainfed wheat as a patchwork of irrigated and non-irrigated fields.
 The rainfed wheat was doing okay but you could see the extra yield achieved with irrigation.
 I’ve never seen so many sprinkler-risers – thousands of them.
 There are lots of factors at play such as antecedent winter rainfall refilling stocks of water in Spain’s dams but it never occurred to me that one would irrigate wheat if the crop can do reasonably well with rainfall.
-This because in a semi-arid country like Spain, prone to periodic drought, the opportunity cost of that water used by, or stored for, Spain’s towns, cities, industries, higher value crops, or ecological flows, must be higher – certainly during a drought.
+This because in a semi-arid country like Spain, prone to periodic drought, the opportunity cost of that water used by, or stored for, Spain’s towns, industries, higher value crops, or ecological flows, must be higher – certainly given the likelihood of periodic drought.

 Irrigation as climate adaptation.
 Thinking about the photo above, there are four ways of looking at irrigation as an adaptation response to climate change and drought.
 One is that adding irrigation to rainfed agriculture is a wholly appropriate adaptation in the face of periodic drought.
 The second that irrigation exacerbates water consumption and inequities, and is inappropriate especially when consumption is already large and continues to grow without regulatory oversight.
 The third is that, based on simple narratives, certain types of irrigation are ‘adaptively OK/not OK’.
 So leaky smallholder irrigation is apparently resilient and OK, but modern irrigation is efficient and not OK – or, equally bizarrely, it is the other way around.
 Fourth, irrigated systems need to fit climate change in more coherent ways.
 This blog is about this fourth way.